 Open Remote Launch application, and select “Setup: Apache JMeter 2.x Automation Engine” tab.
-In JMeter Location field, enter the location to the JMeter bin folder:
+In the JMeter Location field, enter the location to the JMeter bin folder:

-In SpiraTest navigate to the TestSet that was configured for automated test run, in the previous steps, and in order to trigger tests just click Execute button, same as for manual test execution.
+In SpiraTest navigate to the TestSet that was configured for automated test run, in the previous steps, and in order to trigger tests just click Execute button, the same as for manual test execution.

 After starting the TestSet and tests are executing you will see a Windows command prompt open as JMeter executes the tests included in the TestSet.

 JMeter tests that were used in this example, were trivial, simulating navigation to home pages¬†of Google, Microsoft, YouTube, and Facebook with five users in duration of 5 mins.
-However, it is important to note that for each test assertions/validations were added for maximal average, min and max response time and error rate, so if a test detects values for these parameters above defined maximal value, it will fail.
-Of course, with the load used in our tests no failures were detected, so after test execution has finished, results of tests execution in SpiraTest looks like:
+However, it is important to note that for each test assertions/validations were added for maximal average, min and max response time and error rate, so if a test detects values for these parameters above the defined maximal value, it will fail.
+Of course, with the load used in our tests no failures were detected, so after the test execution has finished, the results of tests execution in SpiraTest look like:

 On the TestRun page , details of the run can be seen which were reported back from JMeter along with any messages or other information.
 The Test Name represents the name of the test inside JMeter, and the execution status corresponds with the rules described above.